 - 4 ounces leeks, cut into strips (white parts only of 1 leek, green stems removed)

-- 3 tbsp avocado oil (or any cooking oil or butter)
+- 3 tablespoons avocado oil (or any cooking oil or butter)

-- 1 tsp Italian seasoning (optional, and to taste)
+- 1 teaspoon Italian seasoning (optional, and to taste)

 - 8 ounces bacon, cut into pieces

 - Preheat your oven to 425°F. Add avocado oil, followed by rutabaga, cabbage, leeks, and bacon to the cast iron skillet.

 - Season with salt, pepper and Italian seasoning.
 Mix until well combined.